google/flatbuffers/docs/source/Tutorial.md

 #### JSON to binary representation

-Lets say you have a JSON file that describes your monster.
+Let's say you have a JSON file that describes your monster.
 In this example, we will use the file `flatbuffers/samples/monsterdata.json`.

 Here are the contents of the file: